 Long before he was destroying receivers over the middle or intercepting would-be touchdowns, he was a fan in his living room at 6 years old watching his television in Virginia with his family.
 He recalls watching everyone get so excited over a game that was on TV and began to dream about playing in the NFL one day.

 “Looking at all those people in the stands, and listening to the announcers, and all that excitement, I was hooked right there on the spot,” Easley explained. “‘This is what I want to do.
 I want to be a pro football player.’”
-We have the breakdown on all of the newest sportsbooks!

 He certainly became a pro football player and didn’t waste any time becoming a great one.
 In 1981, he racked up 107 tackles, 3 interceptions and returned one of them for a career-long 82-yard touchdown.
 It was his leadership and play on the field that began to turn around the Seahawks’ defense and he was given the 1981 AFC Rookie of the Year honors by the Associated Press.